Articles | Volume 12, issue 4

 Short summary

-This study investigates how Earth's geodynamic processes shaped the NW Zagros in the Middle East.
-The Neogene foreland basin underwent subsidence due to the load of surface and the subducting slab, and was later influenced by the Neotethys horizontal slab tear propagation in the late Miocene and the northward flow of mantle material.
+This study investigates how Earth's geodynamic processes shaped the NW Zagros mountain belt in the Middle East.
+The Neogene foreland basin underwent subsidence due to the load of the surface and the subducting slab and was later influenced by the Neotethys horizontal slab tearing and the associated asthenospheric mantle flow during the Late Miocene and onward.

 Jan Schönig, Carsten Benner, Guido Meinhold, Hilmar von Eynatten, and N. Keno Lünsdorf